CST 412.01 – General Communication Studies Internship

 - helping student meet student learning objectives by

 - providing student with work that prepares them for a career in the field of communication studies,

 - providing student with training, resources, etc. to complete assigned tasks,

 - acting as a mentor and providing student with routine feedback on performance and expectations,

 - completing two formal evaluations of student performance at the midpoint and end of the semester.

 - Step 2: Prepare for your course approval application.

 - If you meet the above criteria and are interested in pursuing an internship opportunity:

-- Write a Letter of Interest in business letter format addressed to Mrs. April Wright, Internship Coordinator.
+- Write a Letter of Interest in business letter format addressed to Dr. Lind, Internship Coordinator.